dpear/guidesign/scripts/README.md

 ############## VEP Analysis Pipeline #############

-sep_chr.sh - separates the chopchop output merged file to contain two columns for chromosome location. one for the location and one for the chromosome. outputs file in ../files/all_sep.tsv.
-# ./sep_chr.sh ../fullgetelist/all.tsv
-## output: ../files/all_sep.tsv

 nucleotides.sh - obtains the line number and locations of all C's in the editing window.
 Outputs ../files/indexes.txt
 # ./nucleotides.sh <A,C>